towersvault/shinpokered/README.md

 - Engine Improvement: Pokemon can now learn more than 1 move per level
 - Text with zero frame delay can be toggled in the options menu; press LEFT with the cursor on FAST

+- The extra bag space introduced previously is now detected by most of the game's systems
 - Gave a couple tm moves to the cerulean rival's abra